 Marion real estate is some of the most expensive in Arkansas, although Marion house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Marion isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
-Overall, Marion is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marion who work in management occupations (14.22%), office and administrative support (13.62%), and sales jobs (9.46%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Marion is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Marion who work in office and administrative support (14.85%), management occupations (12.88%), and healthcare (9.70%).

 Marion is an extremely ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, European, and French .
+Important ancestries of people in Marion include German, Irish, European, and Scottish.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.